ByVictorrr/SolarRAT/README.md

 Using A RAT MCU Created int CPE233, to input a set of data from a solar panel and have a bubble sort algorithm run every 5 min finding the highest voltage position.

+## SolarRAT_Driver

+This module interacts with a arduino, its outputs are digital writes the arduino controlling the servo motor.
+The Driver has a architecre of 8 bits length and its first 4 bits are the data of light intensity (in Volts) and corresponding to the 4 least bits is the location

 ## Mapping Values - PER 2